ray-project/kuberay/docs/guidance/gcp-gke-gpu-cluster.md

 ## Step 1: Create a Kubernetes cluster on GKE

 Run this command and all following commands on your local machine or on the [Google Cloud Shell](https://cloud.google.com/shell).
 If running from your local machine, you will need to install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install).
+The following command creates a Kubernetes cluster named `kuberay-gpu-cluster` with 1 CPU node in the `us-west1-b` zone.
+In this example, we use the `e2-standard-4` machine type, which has 4 vCPUs and 16 GB RAM.

 ```sh
 gcloud container clusters create kuberay-gpu-cluster \
     --num-nodes=1 --min-nodes 0 --max-nodes 1 --enable-autoscaling \
     --zone=us-west1-b --machine-type e2-standard-4
 ```

-This command creates a Kubernetes cluster named `kuberay-gpu-cluster` with 1 CPU node in the `us-west1-b` zone.
-In this example, we use the `e2-standard-4` machine type, which has 4 vCPUs and 16 GB RAM.

 > Note: You can also create a cluster from the [Google Cloud Console](https://console.cloud.google.com/kubernetes/list).